Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 Another tweet by unusual_whales mentions Apple's new high-yield savings account, which accumulated nearly $990 million in deposits over four days.
 This highlights the influence money can have on financial decisions.

-While it's positive to see the blockchain being utilized, we must ensure that the staked Ada doesn't decrease too much.
-Staked Ada serves as a defense mechanism against Sybil attacks, providing security to our blockchain through staking instead of relying solely on hash

 ## Single Pool Spotlight: TERM and COSD